casparderksen/packer-kickstart-vagrant/README.md

 System updates are performed from the Kickstart provisioning process, in order to compile VirtualBox guest additions against the latest kernel from the from Packer shell provisioning scripts.

+## Ansible box

+This image contains a base box with Ansible installed.

+An Ansible provisiong run is executed from Packer for configuring the image, using the Ansible playbook from the Vagrant example Ansible configuration.
+This allows development and testing of manifests in the Vagrant box and packaging the final result with Packer.

 ## Puppet box